gazchap/gazchaps-woocommerce-getaddress-io-plugin/readme.txt

 `gazchaps-woocommerce-getaddress-io_overusage_email_message` - change the message body passed to wp_mail() for the over-usage email

 == Changelog ==
+= 1.4 (12/06/2020) =

+* Uses the postcode returned by getAddress.io to "tidy up" the postcode field after the lookup is completed.
+Thanks to bootle for the suggestion.

 = 1.3 (06/05/2020) =

 * Updated JS to trigger WooCommerce's order update Ajax request when an address is selected.
 Thanks to rfvdan for the report.